CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 You can create a bucket with `createBucket()` call and delete a bucket with `deleteBucket()`.
 Both functions require you to pass in the mnemonic as you will send a signed transaction (requiring your private key) to the CESS blockchain.

-## Using `File` Service
+## Using the File Service

-Let's look at how to query our uploaded files and manage them by looking into `uploadNDownloadFile()` function.
+Let's look at how to query our uploaded files and manage them by looking into [`uploadNDownloadFile()` function](https://github.com/CESSProject/cess-course/blob/308ec7fe053e92c08e4c2d634579f84b359072ac/examples/js/src/index.ts#L93).

 ```ts
 async function uploadNDownloadFile(fileService: File) {